RohithOfRivia/Crime-in-LA/README.md

 ## Limitation and what can be improved

 - The victim sex is unclear in a large number of incidents, so the data was filtered accordingly for analysis.

 - Statistical tests to confirm if some of the findings are statistically significant.
 (Correlation test, t-test)

+- There are multiple charges pressed for many crimes, and they are provided in this dataset.
+It could be investigated further to find out relationships between these charges.
+For example, x% of criminals charged with A is also charged with B.

 - More findings to be discovered from the data

 ## Explore the notebook

-To explore the notebook file [here](https://nbviewer.org/github/semasuka/Credit-card-approval-prediction-classification/blob/main/Credit_card_approval_prediction.ipynb)
+To explore the notebook file [here](https://nbviewer.org/github/RohithOfRivia/Crime-in-LA/blob/main/LA%20DV.ipynb)